Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

-A variety of part-time on-campus jobs are available to eligible Curry College students through this Student Employment Program (SEP), and includes federal work-study jobs and general non-work-study jobs.
+A variety of part-time on-campus jobs are available to eligible Curry College students through the Student Employment Program (SEP), which includes both federal work-study jobs and general non-work-study jobs.

 For more details, please reference the Federal Work Study FAQ'S.

 Curry College students who do not receive a work-study award or who exhausted their annual work-study award may be eligible to work in a general non-work-study student employment position.
 This program provides part-time jobs for eligible undergraduate students and is administered through the Office of Human Resources.
 There are a number of opportunities to work on campus in various departments.
 Student employment is a great way to build a resume and gain valuable recommendation/reference contacts.
 As a campus student employee you have an opportunity to gain valuable work experience while contributing to Curry College's operations, student life, and to the campus community .

 General non-work-study positions are available in a variety of departments.
 The following guidelines apply to non-work-study employment: